vlhobbs/100AlgorithmsChallenge/candies/README.md

     Solved: *Yes*

-    This is asking for the integer quotient of m/n, emultiplied by m.
+    This is asking for the integer quotient of m/n, multiplied by m.
     In TS syntax (possibly JS) the line ~~(m/n) will get you the integer quotient.
 Also it respects proper precedence.
+Math.floor() will do the same thing - round down to the integer value.